What is the Care Economy?

 total daily care need hrs

-Formal Care Examples: Housekeepers, food service workers, hairdressers.
+Paid Care Examples: Housekeepers, food service workers, hairdressers.

-Informal Care Examples: Cooking, cleaning, grooming.
+Unpaid Care Examples: Cooking, cleaning, grooming.

 Care by stage of life